-In today’s article, we’ll be looking at Distributed Leadership and attempting to answer several key questions:
+In today’s article, we’ll be looking at Distributed Leadership we’ll be covering:

 - What Is Distributed Leadership